-The following table sets forth our capitalization at July 16, 2020, and as adjusted to give effect to the filing of our amended and restated certificate of incorporation, the sale of our units in this offering and the sale of the private placement warrants and the application of the estimated net proceeds derived from the sale of such securities, assuming no exercise by the underwriters of their over-allotment option:
+The following table sets forth our capitalization at July 16, 2020, and as adjusted to give effect to the filing of our amended and restated certificate of incorporation, the sale of our units in this offering and the sale of the private placement warrants and the application of the estimated net proceeds derived from the sale of such securities, assuming no exercise by the underwriters of their over-allotment

-July 16, 2020 Actual As Adjuste As Adjusted Note payable to related party (1) \$ \$ Deferred underwriting commissions - 12,250,000 Class A common stock subject to possible redemption; -0- and 33,377,231 shares, actual and as adjusted, respectively (2) 3 33,772,310 Preferred stock, \$0.0001 par value, 1,000,000 shares authorized; none issued and outstanding, actual and as adjusted Class A common stock, \$0.0001 par value, 380,000,000 shares authorized; -0- and 1,622,769 shares issued and outstanding (excluding -0- and 33,377,231 shares subject to possible redemption), actual and as adjusted, respectively 162 Class B common stock, \$0.0001 par value, 20,000,000 shares authorized; 10,062,500 and 8,750,000 shares issued and outstanding, actual and as adjusted, respectively (3) 1,006 875 Additional paid-in capital 23,994 5,001,653 Accumulated deficit (2,681) (2,681) Total stockholders' equity \$ 22,319 \$ 5,000,009 Total capitalization \$ 22,319 \$3 51,022,319
+July 16, 2020 Actual As Adjusted Note payable to related party (1) \$ \$ Deferred underwriting commissions 12,250,000 Class A common stock subject to possible redemption; -0- and 33,377,231 shares, actual and as adjusted, respectively (2) 3 33,772,310 Preferred stock, \$0.0001 par value, 1,000,000 shares authorized; none issued and outstanding, actual and as adjusted Class A common stock, \$0.0001 par value, 380,000,000 shares authorized; -0- and 1,622,769 shares issued and outstanding (excluding -0- and 33,377,231 shares subject to possible redemption), actual and as adjusted, respectively 162 Class B common stock, \$0.0001 par value, 20,000,000 shares authorized; 10,062,500 and 8,750,000 shares issued and outstanding, actual and as adjusted, respectively (3) 1,006 875 Additional paid-in capital 23,994 5,001,653 Accumulated deficit (2,681) (2,681) Total stockholders' equity \$ 22,319 \$ 5,000,009 Total capitalization \$ 22,319 \$3 51,022,319

 Our sponsor may loan us up to \$300,000 under an unsecured promissory note to be used for a portion of the expenses of this offering.
 The "as adjusted" information gives effect to the repayment of any loans made under this note out of the proceeds from this offering and the sale of the private placement warrants.
 As of July 16, 2020, we had not borrowed any amounts under the promissory note.
-Upon the completion of our initial business combination, we will provide our public stockholders with the opportunity to redeem their public shares for cash at a per share price equal to the aggregate amount then on deposit in the trust account calculated as of two business dura price to the compretion of ear initial business.
-(2) days prior to the consummation of our initial business combination, including interest earned on the funds held in the trust account calculated as on two business days prior to the consummation of our initial business combination, including interest earned on the funds held in the trust account and not previously released to us to pay our taxes, divided by the number of then outstanding public shares, subject to the limitations described herein whereby redemptions cannot cause our net tangible assets to be less than \$5,000,001.
+Upon the completion of our initial business combination, we will provide our public stockholders with the opportunity to redeem their public shares for cash at a per share price equal to the aggregate amount then on deposit in the trust account calculated as of two business days prior to the consummation of our initial business combination, including interest earned on the funds held in the trust account and not previously released to us to pay our taxes, divided by the number of then outstanding public shares, subject to the limitations described herein whereby redemptions cannot cause our net tangible assets to be less than \$5,000,001.

 Actual share amount is prior to any forfeiture of founder shares and as adjusted amount assumes no exercise of the underwriters' overallotment option and forfeiture of an aggregate of 1,312,500 founder shares.
+(2)